 I know what's important.
 And I've internalized a great lesson: I can feel both sad and happy at the same time.
 I'm so grateful to Pema for teaching me that.

 So today, while feeling both sad and happy, I also see the sunshine and hear a bevy of crow caw and caw.
-The repeated caws remind me of the bell ringing and ringing at the end of meditation.
+The repeated caws remind me of the bell ringing at the end of meditation.

 Maybe, just maybe, that caw is a celebration message like Matsuo Basho's poem: